-There are many foods, Kimberly says, that people believe are healthy, but are actually contributing accelerated ageing.
+There are many foods, Kimberly says, that people believe are healthy, but are not helping them in any way to look younger, rather contribute to accelerated ageing.

 “Many of us are stuck in this vicious cycle where the food you think is healthy and helping you look your best is actually ageing you more,” she says.
 “I bet if you opened up your fridge you’d see foods you think are good for you, like low-fat yoghurt, free-range chicken and cage-free eggs.
 But when you look in the mirror in the morning—and this is especially the ladies before we put on layers of foundation and concealer—you’ll see just how ageing these foods really are in the form of dull skin, dark circles, and fine lines and wrinkles you see staring back at you.”

-Her beauty detox program, she explains, encourages a “more natural, holistic approach to food”, in which you eat an abundance of healthy foods that are easy for the body to digest, freeing up your “beauty energy” to fight the effects of ageing and help you lose weight.
+Her beauty detox program, she explains, encourages a “more natural, holistic approach to food”, in which you eat an abundance of healthy foods that are easy for the body to digest, freeing up your “beauty energy” to fight the effects of ageing to look younger and help you lose weight.

 It’s simply not true that women need to micromanage and count everything they eat in order to look their best.
 It actually leads to what I call the ‘old skinny’ look, where you can be thin but look much older in your face.